-Participation of Women and Minorities: No laws limit participation of women or members of minorities in the political process, and they did participate.
+Participation of Women and Members of Minority Groups: No laws limit participation of women or members of minority groups in the political process, and they did participate.
 Some observers believed traditional and cultural factors limited the political participation of women compared with men.

-During legislative elections no political party complied with the August 2018 gender-parity law, which requires 36 percent of candidates to be female.
+During 2019 legislative elections, no political party complied with the 2018 gender-parity law, which requires 36 percent of candidates to be female.
 There were 14 women in the 102-member National Assembly, just as there were in the prior legislature.
-The cabinet of the new government had equal gender representation, with eight of the 16 ministries led by women.
+In March 2020, Prime Minister Nuno Nabiam presented the list of the new government's cabinet members.
+The 32-member cabinet included seven women, including four ministers and three state secretaries.